Skip to content

 The PID Provider is a backend service that translates from German national eID scheme into eIDAS 2.0 scheme by either issuing a PID in mdoc format or an SD-JWT VC format in accordance to the selected transport protocol while keeping eIDAS LoA High.
 The Wallet receives the data from the PID Provider and responds to the Relying Party.

 One main component of the PID Provider is an eID-Server according to BSI TR-03130 that manages an authorization certificate with authorization bits set according to PID specification of eIDAS 2.0.
-The eID-Server reads the identity data from the German eID Card or Smart-eID and validates the data.
+The eID-Client reads the identity data from the German eID Card or Smart-eID, sends it to the eID-Server that validates the data.

 The second main component of the PID Provider (for Options B and C) is a service that creates the mdoc or SD-JWT format.
 This includes the creation of a digital signature or MAC over the identity data read by the eID-Server.
 The signature or MAC is recognized as the PID attestation under eIDAS by Relying Parties and must fulfill eIDAS level high.
 Hence, the respective key material and access to the key material must be stored and managed in a way to resist attackers with high attack potential.